 Acrylic Paint & Painting Surfaces

 Acrylics are fast-drying water-based paints perfectly suitable for kids, beginners and pro artists.
 They are soooo versatile that you can use them on canvas, paper, plastic, wood, fabric (including denim, shoes, clothes, leather), glass or ceramics, and even rocks from the river and metal!

 I have separate in-depth articles for all sorts of surfaces and paints:

-- 21 Best Acrylic Paint Brands of 2022 for Beginners and Professionals – a general and full guide to choosing the best paint for you.
+- 21 Best Acrylic Paint Brands for Beginners and Professionals – a general and full guide to choosing the best paint for you.